algorandfoundation/algokit-cli/docs/cli/index.md

 Templates can be default templates shipped with AlgoKit, or custom templates in public Git repositories.

-Includes ability to initialise Git repository, run algokit bootstrap and automatically open Visual Studio Code.
+Includes ability to initialise Git repository, run algokit project bootstrap and automatically open Visual Studio Code.

 This should be run in the parent directory that you want the project folder